Stay Safe and Healthy

 MOST A.T.
 SHELTERS CLOSED TRAILWIDE

-Most A.T. shelters (more than 230) from Georgia to Maine are closed.
-Due to the difficulty of social distancing and the possibility of COVID-19 being transmitted on surfaces, hikers are advised to avoid all shelters and picnic tables, and bring their own personal shelter and food storage device.
+Due to the difficulty of social distancing and the possibility of COVID-19 being transmitted on surfaces, hikers are advised to avoid shelters and picnic tables, and bring their own personal shelter and food storage device.

-Also note that privies are currently not being maintained.
+Also note that most privies are currently not being maintained.
 To avoid overflowing privies and placing extra burdens on volunteers when they return to the field, please bring a trowel to dig a cathole.
 Most A.T. privies are maintained by volunteers on an infrequent schedule.